SuperReach/.github/profile/README.md

 ## Get started

-We’ll be publishing our open-source solutions very soon, so in the meantime:
+We’ll be publishing our open source solutions very soon, so in the meantime:

 - Visit [superreach.com](https://www.superreach.com) to learn more and join the waitlist
 - Join our [Discord community](https://discord.gg/Tj5nFfY2RW) to meet contributors, ask questions, and get early visibility into what’s coming

-We’re just getting started — and we can’t wait to see what you’ll create and contribute.
+We’re just getting started - and we can’t wait to see what you’ll create and contribute.